 My therapeutic approach weaves together extensive academic and clinical training with my own life initiations into illness, disability and loss.
 I come to this work with a profound sense of awe for our humanity in both our vulnerability and our immense creativity and resilience as we attempt to navigate the complexity of our inner and outer worlds.

-Academic Training: I am a graduate of Stanford University where I received my B.A., with distinction, in Cultural and Social Anthropology.
-I hold a Master's in Counseling Psychology from The Wright Institute (Berkeley, CA.).
-I am a licensed Marriage and Family Therapist in the state of California (Lic. #90764).
+I am a graduate of Stanford University where I received my B.A., with distinction, in Cultural and Social Anthropology.
+I pay careful attention to how culture and one's environment influences psychology and shapes our self understanding.
+I earned my Master's in Counseling Psychology from The Wright Institute (Berkeley, CA.).
+I am licensed as a Marriage and Family Therapist in the state of California (Lic. #90764).

 "Eva knows how to interweave both intellect and feeling in a highly skilled and sensitive way.
 In her calm and caring presence one feels a sense of spaciousness to explore the complexity of one's experience and discover new meanings."

 Dr. Jessamy Cadigan